How to build a shed you’ll love - A DIY guide

 Get all the necessary approvals and permits first, which may require you to submit a set of shed plans to ensure your project adheres to building codes.
 If you want to lower the risk of possible rejection, call ahead and determine what is and isn’t allowed on your property.

-The most significant restriction will likely be height.
+The most significant restriction will likely be height and size.
 If you understand your parameters first, you can design your shed around them and ensure the approval of your plans.
 A building inspector will review your plans and ensure your structure meets all the requirements for local and national building codes.